metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 The **Config Line Settings** attribute allows us to describe the items that are or will be inserted inside our Candy Machine.
 It enables us to keep the size of the Candy Machine to a minimum by providing exact lengths for the **Names** and **URIs** of our items as well as providing some shared prefixes to reduce that length.
 The **Config Line Settings** attribute is an object containing the following properties:

 - **Name Prefix**: A name prefix shared by all inserted items.
-- **Name Length**: The maximum length for the name of each inserted items excluding the name prefix.
+- **Name Length**: The maximum length for the name of each inserted item excluding the name prefix.
 - **URI Prefix**: A URI prefix shared by all inserted items.
-- **URI Length**: The maximum length for the URI of each inserted items excluding the URI prefix.
+- **URI Length**: The maximum length for the URI of each inserted item excluding the URI prefix.
-- **Is Sequential**: Indicates whether to mint NFTs sequentially — `true` — or in a random order — `false`.
+- **Is Sequential**: Indicates whether to mint NFTs sequentially — `true` — or in random order — `false`.

 To understand these **Name** and **URI** properties a bit better, let’s go through an example.
 Say you want to create a Candy Machine with the following characteristics: